-As you’ll have noticed, the Dark Lords of Mordor at the Mail & Guardian Online decided that this column should have a “theme” each week—instead of the previous random madness of insane assorted.
+As you’ll have noticed, the Dark Lords of Mordor at the Mail & Guardian Online decided that this column should have a “theme” each week — instead of the previous random madness of insane assorted.
 (Presumably to try to increase the traffic stats, and thus get more advertising revenue.)
 Does it work?
 Who knows?
 Send them mail and tell them.
+Get interactive.

 Here’s this weeks “theme”, which I’ve subtly and charmingly titled Let’s Kick, Then Privatise Telkom’s Ugly, Fat, Flabby, Greedy Ass.

 As you may know, we are one of the most expensive countries on Earth for internet access.
 Why?
 Well, go ask the company that controls the “pipe” in and out of South Africa — the company that was created using our tax money and which is now technically a “private” company that recently announced a R6-billion profit for its shareholders.

 Some of those shareholders just happen to be the same politicians that delight in keeping the South African market under the control of just one company.
 Start off by reading Telkom Facts and Info.

 If you think this all means nothing to you, then check how much you paid for your phone bill last month, and the past six months in total.
 See what percentage of your entire salary goes on phone costs and internet access: 20%?
 40%?